SherlockX9/python-weather-program/README.md

 ### Project description

 This project has been developed with python, using the tkinter library.
-It is a downloadable program, that features a GUI interface, where the user can input a city and retrieve relevant weather information.
+It is a downloadable program featuring a GUI interface where the user can input a city and retrieve relevant weather information.
 In case of cities with the same name the user can input the city followed by a comma and then the country name.
 The weather information is retreived using an api, from weatherinformation.org.

 ### How to use